GnarlyMshtep/MyFirstGraphicalPreceptron/README.md

 ### Instructions:
-Change the range (min, max) and number testing/training rounds and see, both visually and statistically, the changing success rate!
+Feel free to play:
+- The range of points (min, max)
+- Number testing/training rounds
-Also, the perceptron currently considers points s.t y>x as +1, feel free to change that to any other conditional (in the Point constructor) and test what happens!
+- The "label formula" currently considers points s.t y>x as +1 (in Point Constructor) **Enjoy** 🤗
-Enjoy 🤗